Assistant Professor, Educational Sociology

-Before coming to the Department of Humanities and Social Sciences in the Professions in 2002, Stulberg lectured in Social Studies at Harvard University.
+Before coming to the Department of Applied Statistics, Social Science, and Humanities in 2002, Stulberg lectured in Social Studies at Harvard University.
 She decided to come to NYU in part because "there's so much happening with New York City's public schools.
 It's exciting to watch - and hopefully to become involved in and study and learn from."
 She also values the fact that the Department teaches a lot of the foundation courses that students throughout Steinhardt take.
 "I really enjoy the conversations with students and faculty across the entire school.
 Those conversations are very inter-disciplinary and that appeals to me because that's the way I think and approach my own work."

 Because of this inter-disciplinary approach, Stulberg enjoys that her students offer so many different perspectives on the subject of urban education.
 "I have such range of students, drawn from so many different fields, with so many interests, and they bring all that into the classroom in a respectful, open way that makes for really lively discussions."